 - To use: Thaw the mushrooms in the refrigerator for 24 hours before using.
 Transfer the mushrooms to a non-reactive bowl and add the remaining marinade ingredients.

-What to eat with marinated mushrooms?
+What to eat with mushrooms marinated?

 These deeply flavorful mushrooms are so delicious you can enjoy them straight from the jar!
-However, they also add an instant boost of delicious flavor to salads, pastas, pizza, dips and more!
-You will be amazed at how many different ways you can serve these mushroom!
+Or they make the perfect meaty mushroom side dish to your favorite soup recipes, like homemade tomato soups, Italian sausage soups, chickpea soups, and tortellini soups.However, they also add an instant boost of delicious flavor to salads, pastas, pizza, dips and more.
+You will be amazed at how many different ways you can serve this marinated mushroom recipe!

-12 things to do with marinated mushrooms:
+12 things to do with seasoned mushroom

-- Appetizer or Snack: Add mushrooms to a serving bowl with plenty of toothpicks and napkins!
+- Appetizer or Snack: Add mushrooms to a serving bowl with plenty of toothpicks and napkins.

-- Tapenade: Finely chop the mushrooms and transform them into a tapenade for bread, chicken and beef!
+- Tapenade: Finely chop the mushrooms and transform them into a tapenade for bread, chicken and beef.

-- Crostini: Slather toasted crusty artisan bread with soft cheese and top with mushrooms for an easy, yet elevated appetizer!
+- Crostini: Slather toasted crusty artisan bread with soft cheese and top with mushrooms for an easy, yet elevated appetizer.

-- Salads and Grain Bowls: Scatter mushrooms on top of salads and grain bowls for a pop of texture and flavor!
+- Salads and Grain Bowls: Scatter mushrooms on top of salads and grain bowls for a pop of texture and flavor.

 - Burgers: Slice mushrooms and use them as a topping for your favorite burgers and sandwiches!